Bruce Mahalski: Bone art

 Mahalski creates what he calls "textural bone art": assemblages of animal skulls and bones.
 "I started seeing bones as like paint", he told film-maker Michael Hall.
 His artworks occasionally include human bone, to make the point that humans are just another animal: "I don't accept that there's any spiritual distinction between the bone of a human and the bone of a sheep or a rat."
 Skulls to Mahalski are special, connecting humans to the rest of nature and acting as a link to our biological past.
 "I see skulls and these objects as like spiritual telephones to other dimensions."
 He is strongly influenced by collections of ethnological art and the works created by societies before Western contact.

 The raw materials for Mahalski's bone art are sourced from collecting trips on the beach and countryside, or found as roadkill.
-His first bone art show, 2005's Full Spectrum Dominance, covered plastic machine guns with tiny bones to protest the War on Terror and the militarisation of children's toys.
+His first bone art show, 2005's Full Spectrum Dominance, covered plastic machine guns with tiny bones to protest the war on terror and the militarisation of children's toys.
 By 2010 he was specialising in textural bone sculptures.

 In 2014 Mahalski collaborated with the Wellington luthier David Gilberd to build a functioning slide guitar completely covered with animal bones, including 35 skulls, using trimmed cow ribs as frets.

 Street art

 Mahalski has created numerous street murals, often depicting animals or the marine environment.
-His 2012 mural Electric Soup in Orchard Place, London, depicts marine animals, including electric rays (referencing the nearby laboratory site of electromagnetism pioneer Michael Faraday).Mahalski has also been a keen sponsor of other's work, raising money to bring British street artists like Phelgm and Cityzenkane to work and collaborate in New Zealand through his group Vivid Wellington.
+His 2012 mural Electric Soup in Orchard Place, London, depicts marine animals, including electric rays (referencing the nearby laboratory site of electromagnetism pioneer Michael Faraday).
+Mahalski has also been a keen sponsor of others' work, raising money to bring British street artists like Phelgm and Cityzenkane to work and collaborate in New Zealand through his group Vivid Wellington.
 Mahalski organised the creation of a mural of New Zealand artist Rita Angus in Bond St, Wellington, painted by street artist Askew One (Elliott O'Donnell).
 It was completed in January 2019.

 In 2019 Mahalski began a series of animal murals on Dunedin streets, referencing the specimens on display in Otago Museum's "Animal Attic".
 Animals depicted include badgers, sharks, an argonaut, a secretary bird, and a porcupine fish.